 The 30-year long deflation in Japan

 Last year, I went to Germany, China, US, India, Thailand, Vietnam, the Philippines, Australia, New Zealand, Singapore, and Taiwan.
 Such many business trips overseas help me see Japan more clearly.
+It’s like you can see things better by looking from a distance.
 One of the biggest discoveries I recently had about Japan is “the price of things is comparably cheaper.”
 Let me show you the evidence.
 Japan is the third biggest country in GDP but ranked 23rd in the World Big Mac Price Ranking (Jan 2019).
 MacDonald’s Japan might make bigger efforts, but it’s true that we have many other choices for lunch only for 5 dollars here in Japan.

 Japanese people get too used to no price rise